 Cynthia is a foodie who enjoys cooking and testing out new kitchen tools and storage solutions.

-I bet, if you have flower beds, you have plants growing that you can eat!
+If you have flower beds, I bet you have plants growing that you can eat!
 Let's get started and find out if you have any nutritious plants growing that you can eat.

 Opting for alternatives to regular gardening is key to adding additional food for your family in a doomsday or survival scenario.
 Plus, these flowers are just downright beautiful!
 Many of the plants you can eat will also add some lovely vibrant color to your landscape and aid pollinating insects and butterflies!

 The average person sees flower beds as an ornamental focal point to lawns and landscapes, not giving a second thought to whether or not the plants provide nutrients.
 I decided a few years ago that I no longer wanted to waste my time growing anything I could not eat.
 Read on to learn more about which edible plants I grow and how I use them.

 23 Flowers You Can Eat